arielverbin/ThirdMilestone/README.md

 * Port number: Just like in the previous assignment, we chose to give the user the option to choose a port. ([Jump to Running Instructions](#running-instructions)).

+* Max Amount of Clients: We chose to give the user the option to choose that constant. ([Jump to Running Instructions](#running-instructions)).

 ## Optimizations
 Since some commands are complicated to execute, we would like to avoid re-executing them.
 The solution is quite simple - the ClientData will save the results of some commands.
 As long as nothing might have caused those results to change (re-uploading the files or changing the KNN settings), the *ClientData* will keep storing them.
 Suppose that the client asks to classify the uploaded files.
 If the classifications stored in *ClientData* are not empty, the command will simply send the classifications from the *ClientData* to the client.
 Because it means that the command was already executed.
 Otherwise, the command will classify the file and save the results on the *ClientData*.
 Re-uploading files and changing the KNN settings clears those results from the *ClientData*.